MichaelZarkov/8-Puzzle_Game/docs/docs.md

   </tr>
 </table>

 - Throws an error of the hole can't be moved in the direction.
-For example error is thrown if hole is top center and we call `move_hole('u')`.
+For example error is thrown if the hole is top center and we call `move_hole('u')`.
 - Returns the index of the tile to be moved and the index of the hole before the slide.
 In the above example `(4, 1)` will be returned.

 #### `move_tile(row, col) -> index`

 - Moves the tile in position (row, col) to the adjacent empty spot.
 - Does nothing if none of the adjacent spots are empty.
-- If the tile was moved, returns the index it was moved to.
+- If the tile was moved, **returns the index it was moved to**.
 Returns None otherwise.
 - Throws an error for invalid row or col.

 #### `move_tile_by_index(i) -> index`

-- Moves the tile in position 'i' (index in the list) to the adjacent empty spot.
+- Moves the tile in position `i` (index in the list) to the adjacent empty spot.
 - Does nothing if none of the adjacent spots are empty.
-- If the tile was moved, returns the index it was moved to.
+- If the tile was moved, **returns the index it was moved to**.
 Returns None otherwise.
 - Throws an error if index is out of bounds.

 #### `shuffle() -> None`